collapsed-stacks/startups/questions/8362/which-tld-s-is-are-best-suited-for-startup-who-offers-services-for-job-seeker.md

 - posted by: [bendecko](https://stackexchange.com/users/1650915/bendecko) on 2016-01-19
 - score: 1

-<p>You already have a .com</p>
+You already have a .com

-<p>Don't bother buying any more:</p>
+Don't bother buying any more:

-<p>1) SEO (Getting ranked in Google etc) is hard.
-It is doubly hard with 2 sites, because basically SEO is a competition, and you´ve chosen to enter it with 2 competitors - who will require twice as much attention to get to the same place if you´d only entered one.</p>
+1) SEO (Getting ranked in Google etc) is hard.
+It is doubly hard with 2 sites, because basically SEO is a competition, and you´ve chosen to enter it with 2 competitors - who will require twice as much attention to get to the same place if you´d only entered one.

-<p>2) ... which would have been much further ahead if you'd just concentrated on one and put in the same effort.</p>
+2) ... which would have been much further ahead if you'd just concentrated on one and put in the same effort.

-<p>3) Duplicate content issues if the content is the same.</p>
+3) Duplicate content issues if the content is the same.

-<p>Much better to hang all the content off the one domain and have folders e.g.  /marketing-jobs or /australia etc.</p>
+Much better to hang all the content off the one domain and have folders e.g.  /marketing-jobs or /australia etc.

-<p>The only reason'd I'd buy a different domain would be to track referrals e.g. from a magazine (offline) ad.
-You put the ad. in the Magazine with the different domain, and that redirects the visitor to the primary site, logging the activity.</p>
+The only reason'd I'd buy a different domain would be to track referrals e.g. from a magazine (offline) ad.
+You put the ad. in the Magazine with the different domain, and that redirects the visitor to the primary site, logging the activity.

 ## Answer 8394